 - Missing or having shorter naps (despite being very tired)

-- Waking frequently at night
+- Waking frequently at night despite no apparent cause

-- Struggling to settle back to sleep once awake
+- Struggling to settle back to sleep once awake and needing your presence to go back to sleep

-- Fussing and crying
+- Fussing and crying more than usual

-What is commonly known as the 4 month sleep regression is probably the most difficult to deal with as this is when you will have been working so hard to get a healthy sleep schedule going and just as your baby is finally waking less at night…
+What is commonly known as the 4-month sleep regression is probably the most difficult to deal with as this is when you will have been working so hard to get establish a healthy sleep-wake cycle and just as your baby is finally waking less at night… You suddenly appear to be back to square one!

 A rare sleep regression, but definitely one that can happen… The 6 month sleep regression can be a nightmare for new parents as your baby goes through a growth spurt, so make sure you’re prepared with a solid sleep schedule and bedtime routine.

-8 to 10 Months
+8 to 10 Month Sleep Regression

 Reaching big milestones can cause temporary sleep problems which in this case can trigger a 12 month sleep regression.

-It can also be related to teething as the breaking through of your little one’s molars (which can be very painful and uncomfortable!) can result in a child who struggles to settle and relax.
+It can also be related to teething as the breaking through of your little one’s molars (which can be very painful and uncomfortable) can result in a child who struggles to settle and relax.

 How Long Do Sleep Regressions Last?

-But depending on the cause of the regression, your child may only have disrupted sleep for a few days.
+Sleep regressions usually last from 2 to 6 weeks.
+But depending on the cause of the regression, your child may only have a few sleepless nights.

-No matter how desperate you may feel during a sleep regression, remember that it is just a phase and that if your baby or child has been sleeping well and had healthy sleep patterns before, they can again!
+REMEMBER: No matter how desperate you may feel during a sleep regression, remember that it is just a phase and that if your baby or child has been sleeping well and had healthy sleep patterns before, they can again!

 What Causes A Sleep Regression?

-A sleep regression is commonly caused by:
+A sleep regression can be caused by:

 - Your child needs less daytime sleep as they go through a nap transition.